 There are a lot of good advice on here.
 My daughter has kidney stones too.
 They started when she was 16.
 Her doctor recommended the lemon water.
 He also recommmended no dark sodas unless you drink the equal amount of water after.
 Another friend said that his doctor recommmended apple cider.
 You are suppose to drink a glass and follow by equal amount of water.
 He said if you have an attack, don't eat and start this flush and it will relieve the pain.
 We haven't tried that but he said it worked for him.
 He also added that it has to be apple cider and not apple juice.
 Good luck with this very painful condition.

 I was told to drink lots of water.
 This helps flush the kidneys.

 Depending on the origin source.
 Some is calcium some is phosphates.
 Phosphates come from soda pop consumption.
 A friend of mine had them up the yin yang, and when he finally quit the pop (as his doctor had said) his kidney stones stopped.
 My husband gets them too, but does not plan to give up 2 pop a day.
 I don't buy it, will not serve it, he is on his own without sympathy when he gets an attack.
-Heads for the clinic, a hypo, an IV to push fluids and waits there till it moves.

 The pain of the kidney stone is when it is moving scraping the inside little tubeways.
 When it stops hurting it is in a pocket or moves on out.
 This is why straining urine is important to know where it is.
 A CT will show where it is, but that is pricey if you have no insurance.